lucianoruizm/lucianoruizm/README.md

 - 👋 Hi, I’m @lucianoruizm
-- 👀 I’m interested in Videogames, FullStack Web Development and Applications
+- 👀 I’m interested in Web Development, applications and Videogames
 - 🌱 I'm a Systems Analyst and I'm always learning programming
-- 💞️ I’m looking to collaborate on the community
+- 💞️ I’m looking to collaborate on the community and get a good job
 - 📫 How to reach me: lucianoruizm993@gmail.com

 <!---